 \section{Abstract}

-For analytic negatively curved Riemannian manifold with analytic strictly convex boundary, we show that the scattering map for the geodesic flow determines the manifold up to isometry.
-In particular one recovers both the topology and the metric.
-More generally our result holds in the analytic category under the no conjugate point and hyperbolic trapped sets assumptions.
+For analytic negatively curved Riemannian manifolds with analytic strictly convex boundary, we show that the scattering map for the geodesic flow determines the manifold up to isometry.
+In particular, one recovers both the topology and the metric.
+More generally our result holds in the analytic category under the no conjugate point and hyperbolic trapped set assumptions.